sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 2: e-portfolio 1 - Artificial Intelligence/e-portfolio.md

 The Week 2 workshop focused on how artificial intelligence is being used in day to day life and the ethical concerns that come with it.
 The class discussion considered both the benefits of AI, such as faster access to information and improved efficiency, and risks such as inaccurate outputs, privacy problems, bias and over-reliance.
 The workshop helped me connect the ideas from the three selected articles to practical situations in education, mental health and academic research.

-### Justification for Choosing the Artefact
+### Justification and Personal Reflection

-I selected this workshop artefact because it demonstrates that my understanding developed through class participation as well as independent reading.
-The discussion showed me that AI is not simply good or bad; its impact depends on how it is designed, tested and used.
-My main takeaway was that human judgement and accountability must remain important whenever AI affects students, patients or research.
-As a future ICT professional, I should consider privacy, fairness, accuracy and possible harm before supporting or developing an AI system.
+I selected this workshop artefact because the class discussion helped me think about AI beyond its convenience.
+Before the workshop, I mainly focused on how AI could save time and provide quick information.
+I felt surprised by how many risks can arise from inaccurate outputs, bias, privacy breaches and over-dependence.
+The discussion made me more cautious rather than completely negative about AI.
+My main lesson was that humans must remain responsible for important decisions.
+As a future ICT professional, I should consider fairness, security and possible harm before supporting an AI system.

 ---